 8. Te Whakarewarewa Geothermal Valley

 This is a Maori heritage centre where you can get an authentic ‘steam box’ meal prepared by ancient geothermal cooking techniques, as well as ceremony and traditional song and dance performance.
 This is also the home of the largest active geyser.
 Mud pools are natural attractions in the geothermal valley with boiling pool temperature of more than 200 degrees Fahrenheit.

 9. Waitomo Caves

-Waitamo Caves should be seen by anyone travelling to New Zealand.
-You can enjoy the world famous boat under thousands of magical glow worms.
-The glow worm is unique for New Zealand, radiating their luminescent light in the Cave.
+Waitomo Caves should be seen by anyone travelling to New Zealand.
+You can enjoy the world-famous boat under thousands of magical glow worms.
+The glow-worm is unique for New Zealand, radiating their luminescent light in the Cave.

 10. Tane Mahuta

 Enjoy a great guided night tour or a journey back in time from Paihia to Hokianga and visit Tane Mahuta.
 It’s also known as the ‘Lord of the Forrest’.
 This is a great chance to encounter a kiwi in their natural habitat.

 Have you been to New Zealand or are you planning to come back?
 What is your top 10?
 Let us know in the comments below. 🙂